theshafin/DataVisualizationPortfolio/ExcelVisualizations/readme.md

 ## Insights
 - BHASE Programs have dominated STEM progrmas in completions.
 - Education levels are steadily increasing in Alberta
-- The older people get, the lesser they puruse education.
+- The older people get, the lesser they pursue education.
-- Most educational progrmas completed in Alberta are Degrees - more than Diplomas and Ceritficates(surprising. )
+- Most educational programs completed in Alberta are Degrees - more than Diplomas and Certificates(surprising!)